Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 Sleepy Hollow is right on the edge of the Hub and Liberty Square, facing Cinderella Castle.
 It’s best known for it’s amazing waffle dishes like the Fresh Fruit Waffle, Spicy Chicken Waffles and Breakfast Sandwich Waffle.

 We highly recommend this for at least one of your meal periods because it will not disappoint.
-It’s also one of the key spots where Disney will feature special menu items for the Villain After Hours, the Halloween Party and the Christmas Party.
+It’s also one of the key spots where Disney will feature special menu items for Disney After Hours events, the Halloween Party and the Christmas Party.

 #2.
 Casey’s Corner

 Casey’s Corner tends to be the busiest quick service location since it’s the first one you come to on Main Street, U.S.A that serves real food.
-It takes it’s theme from the early days of American baseball; enjoy cast members dressed as umpires, pitchers and first basemen.
+It takes it’s theme from the early days of American baseball, so you’ll find cast members charmingly dressed as umpires, pitchers and first basemen.

 #3.
 Plaza Ice Cream Parlor